cheesecakeufo/komorebi/README.md

 ### Debian and derivatives (Ubuntu, Deepin, Elementary OS, Pop!
 OS, etc...)

 Download the latest `.deb` package from our [releases page](https://github.com/Komorebi-Fork/komorebi/releases/) and install it with:

 ```bash

 sudo dpkg -i komorebi_2.2.0-1.deb
 ```

 *(or by double-clicking on the downloaded file.)*

-If you wish to compile it instead, then grab the required dependencies:
+If you'd like to compile Komorebi from source instead, you'll need to install the following dependencies:

 ```bash
 sudo apt install meson valac libgtk-3-dev libgee-0.8-dev libclutter-gtk-1.0-dev libclutter-1.0-dev libwebkit2gtk-4.0-dev libclutter-gst-3.0-dev